Internet Matters

 What is Yousician?

-Yousician is available on iOS, Android, Windows and macOS.
-A free version of Yousician exists, which limits how long the app can be used each day and only allows access to selected lessons and songs.
-A paid subscription can also be purchased, with paid versions of Yousician being separated into 3 tiers:
+The app is available for iOS, Android, Windows and macOS.
+A free version of Yousician exists, which limits how long you can use the app each day and only allows access to selected lessons and songs.
+Paid subscriptions fall into 3 tiers:

-Yousician offers a 7-day free trial for all plans, meaning you can try the app out yourself before committing to a year subscription.
+Yousician offers a 7-day free trial for all plans, meaning you and your child can try the app out before committing to a year subscription.

 How it works

-Yousician is able to teach users how to play instruments by listening to their playing through the device’s microphone.
-The app will hear how you are playing and whether you are getting the chords correct and can provide real-time feedback on your performance.
+Yousician teaches users how to play instruments by ‘listening’ to their playing through the device’s microphone.
+The app then gauges whether the chords are correct and can provide real-time feedback on your child’s performance.

-Users can play along with video lessons and try playing popular songs and then be shown how they performed.
+Users can play along with video lessons and try playing popular songs.
 The app tracks progress, and users need to earn stars in order to unlock some harder lessons and songs.
-This adds a sense of progression to the learning experience and encourages users to keep practicing.
+This adds a sense of progression to the learning experience and encourages users to keep practising.

 Yousician users can follow their friends’ profiles, which allows them to see what songs their friends are learning and will put them on a leaderboard with them.
-Users must practice their instrument to move up the leaderboard, so this is a good motivator.
-Besides this there are no social features, so users cannot message each other.
+Practising instrumenets can move users up the leaderboard.
+However, there are no social features so users cannot message each other.

-Yousician has collaborated with popular artists Metallica and Billie Eilish, giving users the opportunity to learn their songs on various instruments and receive words of advice from the artists themselves through pre-recorded videos.
-Billie Eilish is particularly popular with younger audiences, and being able to play her songs may encourage children to use the app more regularly.
+Yousician has collaborated with popular artists like Metallica and Billie Eilish, giving users the opportunity to learn their songs on various instruments.
+The musicians also provide words of advice through pre-recorded videos.

-If you have a younger child, Yousician also offers a Children Songs library, which contains popular nursery rhymes like Row, Row, Row Your Boat and Mary Had A Little Lamb.
+If you have a younger child, Yousician also offers a Children’s Songs library, which contains popular nursery rhymes like Row, Row, Row Your Boat and Mary Had A Little Lamb.

 Yousician parental controls